 5. Get ready for attention.
 Even at some of the most popular attractions, there will be domestic travelers who live in areas where foreigners are rare.
 This means that pointing, staring and attempts at conversations may occur.
 Also, don’t be surprised to be featured in their photos.

 2. Take a look at local expat magazines for local tips and events.
-Beijing and Shanghai both have multiple media outlets including TimeOut, That’s Mags and City Weekend.
+Beijing and Shanghai both have multiple media outlets including The Beijinger, TimeOut, and That’s Mags.
 We also like Xianease for Xian.

 3. Glutton Guides offer food-specific digital guidebooks all over the world including Shanghai and Beijing.